 Buyers that for some reason still insist on buying according to EXW terms may purchase the export clearance documents from a licensed freight forwarder, or export agent – at a cost ranging between US$100 to US$200.

-I am quite confident that it’s both more time and cost efficient to let the supplier handle this part.
+In general, it’s more time and cost-efficient to let the supplier handle this part.

 With ‘Freight Cost’, I’m referring to the cost of shipment from the Port of Loading to the Port of Destination, in the buyer’s country.